Uses of the Amaranthaceae or Goosefoot family

 But the compound ascaridole inhibits the growth of nearby species, so it is best to grow it at a distance from other plants.

-A list comparing Chenopdium species with their edible and medicinal ratings can be found on the PFAF website!
+A list comparing Chenopdium species with their edible and medicinal ratings can be found on this PFAF website!

 Chenopodium album agg. or Fat Hen